-Your application may be experiencing downtime for a number of reasons.
-This article will help you discover why and what you can do to remedy the problem.
+Your application can experience downtime for a number of reasons.
+This article helps you discover why and what you can do to remedy the problem.

 The first step is to check your application’s logs.
 Many common application errors as well as Heroku’s errors are printed to your applications logs.
 To view your logs, run: